chenyangkang/stemflow/docs/Tips/Tips_for_data_types.md

 1. In our demonstration, static features are used as "geographical configuration".
 In other words, we are interested in **how birds choose different types of land according to the season**.
 These static features are highly summarized and have good representation for biogeographic properties.
 1. We are interested in large-scale season pattern of bird migration, and are not interested in transient variation like hourly weather.
-1. Keep only `DOY` as dynamic features (temporal variables) reduce the work in compiling a prediction set.
+1. Keeping only `DOY` as dynamic features (temporal variables) reduces the work in compiling a prediction set.
 Instead of making a realtime one, now we only need to change DOY (by adding one each time) and feed it to `stemflow`.
 It also reduces memory/IO use.

 We recommend users thinking carefully before choosing appropriate features, considering the questions above and availability of computational resources.